-More than £155k donated to sabotaged Harlow allotment
+Harlow allotment owner overwhelmed as donations rise to £160k

 - Published

-Celebrities and members of the public have donated more than £155k to a charity initiative after its allotment was sabotaged.
+A woman whose allotment was sabotaged said she was "overwhelmed" after celebrities and members of the public donated more than £160k to her initiative.

-Carly Burd, from Harlow, Essex, created A Meal On Me With Love in her garden to help feed struggling households.

-She said she was "heartbroken" to find the soil covered in salt on Saturday.
+She was "heartbroken" to find the soil covered in salt just after 300 onions had been planted by local disadvantaged children.

+As donations rose she said she was "so grateful and literally lost for words".

+"Thank you so much everyone," she said, "we've worked so hard and it was such a kick to have [the damage] done and then for everyone to turn it round and do so much is absolutely unbelievable."

 Messages of support included one from football pundit Gary Lineker who tweeted: "Why would you ever do something like that?"